nahteoh/pystran/README.md

 ## Features & Limitations

-- Two-dimensional and three-dimensional structures made up of truss (axial) members and beams (even in combination), with added masses and springs at joints, can be handled.
+- The package analyzes two-dimensional and three-dimensional structures made up of truss (axial) members and beams (even in combination), with added masses and springs at joints.
 - Linear statics and dynamics (free vibration) solvers are included.
 - The Bernoulli-Euler model is implemented, so no shear deformation is taken into account.
 - Only elastic models can be solved.